Nine day closure affecting all trains via Horsham from Saturday 14 August to Sunday 22 August 2021 (inclusive)

 Map of key affected routes

-Passengers wishing to travel on these dates will need to allow considerably more time for their journeys and should expect to use either diverted trains via longer routes or a replacement bus or coach to connect with rail services.
+Passengers wishing to travel along the Arun Valley line on these dates will need to allow considerably more time for their journeys and should expect to use either diverted trains via longer routes or a replacement bus or coach to connect with rail services.

-We are working to ensure people have as many alternative options as possible over the closures.
-Southern and Thameslink's timetables for the closures will be made available around June 2021.
+We are working to ensure people have as many alternative options as possible over the closures and will confirm detailed travel arrangements next year.

 Sign up for email updates